FLOWER: Democratizing Generalist Robot Policies with Efficient Vision-Language-Action Flow Policies

 Real-World Generalization

-FLOWER excels in generalization experiments conducted in real-world settings, consistently surpassing the baseline OpenVLA by 28% on average across all scenarios tested, including flashlight-only conditions, environments with distracting objects, and interactions with novel items.
+FLOWER shows good performance in generalization experiments conducted in real-world settings, consistently surpassing the baseline OpenVLA by 28% on average across all scenarios tested, including flashlight-only conditions, environments with distracting objects, and interactions with novel items.
 However, it shows room for improvement on certain complex tasks, underlining potential avenues for future research.

 Move the banana from right stove to sink.
 (FLOWER w/ bg distractors)